swapnil-jadhav-2600/switchPrep/README.md

 # switchPrep
-All the solution of DSA question
+Solutions for all the DSA questions.